Jane Percy, Duchess of Northumberland: Early life

 Jane Richard was born in Edinburgh in 1958.
-She is one of four children of the stockbroker John Richard (1933–2003), as well as sororal grandniece of Max Woosnam.
+She is one of four children of the stockbroker John Richard (1933–2003), as well as sororal grandniece of the all-round sportsman Max Woosnam.
 Her mother, Angela, Lady Buchan-Hepburn (née Scott), is the owner of Kailzie Gardens, an income-generating family garden located in the Scottish Borders.
 Her parents divorced in the early 1970s and both remarried; her stepmother Christine was a Conservative group leader on the City of Edinburgh Council, while her stepfather was Sir Ninian Buchan-Hepburn, 6th Baronet (1922–1992).

-As a child, Jane Richard helped her mother maintain Kailzie Gardens and aspired to become a champion figure-skater, practising for the Scottish Junior Championships at Murrayfield Ice Rink.
-She quit when she was 13 and was enrolled at Cobham Hall in Kent.
+As a child, Jane Richard helped her mother maintain Kailzie Gardens and aspired to become a champion figure-skater, practicing for the Scottish Junior Championships at Murrayfield Ice Rink.
+She quit when she was 13 and was enrolled at Cobham Hall School in Kent.

 Marriage

-At the age of 16, Jane Richard met the 17-year-old Lord Ralph Percy at his cousin's birthday party, and later followed him to Oxford, where he attended the University of Oxford, and she took a secretarial course.
+At the age of 16, Jane Richard met the 17-year-old Lord Ralph Percy at his cousin's birthday party, and later followed him to Oxford, where he attended Christ Church, Oxford at the University of Oxford, and she took a secretarial course.
 They married on 21 July 1979 at Traquair Parish Church, despite being deemed too young by their parents.
-The pair have four children:
+The pair have four children: Katie (b.
+23 June 1982), a gun-maker, motorcycle mechanic and racing driver;